Series 1 & 2, 1652-1819

 - The most comprehensive digital collection of early American sermons

-- Nearly 8,000 publications offer extraordinary insight into politics, society, religion, and family life
+- More than 8,000 publications offer extraordinary insight into politics, society, religion, and family life

 - Features text analysis tools, author biographies, and suggested search paths for easy browsing and discovery